 We are subject to the informational requirements of the Exchange Act, and we are required to file annual, quarterly and current reports, proxy statements and other information with the SEC.
 You may inspect and copy these reports, proxy statements and other information at the public reference facilities maintained by the SEC at the address noted above.
 You also are able to obtain copies of this material from the Public Reference Room of the SEC as described above, or inspect them without charge at the SEC's website.
-We make available free of charge on the Investor Relations section of our website (www.apam.com) our Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and all amendments to those reports as soon as reasonably practicable after such material is electronically filed or furnished with the SEC pursuant to Section 13(a) or 15(d) of the Exchange Act.
 We intend to make available to our stockholders annual reports containing consolidated financial statements audited by an independent registered public accounting firm.